scottlangmead/SET08103-G11/use-cases/use-case#3.md

 ### Goal in Context

-*A report on the capital city in question displaying name, country and population.*
+*A report on the Capital City in question displaying appropriate data:

+* Name
+* Country
+* City Population

 ### Scope

-*Company*
+Company

 ### Level

-*Primary Task*
+Primary Task

 ### Preconditions

-*The connected database contains all appropriate data linked to the Capital City Report:*
+The connected database contains all appropriate data linked to the Capital City Report:

 1. Country Name
 2. City Name